26th - 29th May 2022

 Bearded Theory is the only festival in the UK to offer a completely free, fully OFSTED-approved on-site school, allowing children ages 5-16 to be eligible for authorised absence.

-Festival Kidz think this is an excellent idea, and are excited to be trying out the school – See the 2016 review for what we thought of the school!
+Festival Kidz think this is an excellent idea, see the 2016 review for what we thought of the school!

 Rogues (Teens) Hideout Bearded Theory

 Recognising that teens need their own space, Bearded Theory has a special small creative save hideaway for children and teenagers.

 In this space there will be a series of workshops in which Rogues can learn to DJ, build-a-band and graffiti.

 Pen and parchment showcases comedy, spoken word, band interviews, magicians, as well as charity talks from the festival’s chosen charities.

 The campsite is spacious and the ground is pretty flat.
 The campsite is around a 5 minute walk, basically it’s on the opposite side of the river and you have to walk over a bridge to get to the campsite.